Gippsland Innovation Centre a boost for the region’s industry

 Local business will be able to share in the Centre’s high quality technology and equipment, and to utilise these resources to help evolve and innovate within their industries.

 New start-ups will also have the support they need through access to the facilities, as well as the exciting mentoring and collaboration opportunities that the Centre's incubator/accelerator hub will provide.

 The Centre is designed to combine local capabilities with the best innovation models from around the world to help create growth and evolve the region.

 It will join Federation University’s existing Technology Parks, which have had a substantial impact in Ballarat, with employment and commercial opportunities connected to these facilities contributing millions of dollars to the local economy.

-Funding for the Gippsland Innovation Centre has been granted from the Victorian Government through Regional Development Victoria.
+Funding for the Morwell Innovation Centre has been granted from the Victorian Government through Regional Development Victoria.